Ethan Nascimento: ARCA Menards Series West

 In 2023, it was announced that he and his brother Eric would run full-time in the West Series in the No. 04 and No. 4 respectively for Nascimento Motorsports.
 He however ran only nine of the twelve races on the schedule, and finished twelfth in the final points standings with a best finish of eighth at Irwindale Speedway.

 Nascimento's No. 21 car at All American Speedway in 2024.

 In 2024, it was revealed that Nascimento would return to the series at Madera Speedway, driving the No. 21 Toyota for Nascimento Motorsports.
 After placing eighth in the lone practice session, he qualified in seventh and finished in third place.

+In 2026, Nascimento made a one-off start at All American Speedway in the No. 4, where he got his first career win.

 Personal life

 Nascimento is the younger brother of fellow driver and team owner Eric Nascimento.
 He currently attends Ripon High School in Ripon, California.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)